maximilien/ghtrack/README.md

 1. add some common workflows (e.g., get reviews in last two months for k8s or knative)
 2. look how to speed up some of the operations by caching intermediary data or Github APIs calls
-3. make e2e tests faster
+3. make e2e tests faster (which might get there with solution for 2)